Computer Skills for Kindergarten and First Grade are Essential for School

 - Buy headphones, but make sure they are comfortable and fit.
 Too small or too big, and they will become dust collectors.

 - Put the computer in a place where you can see at a glance what is on their screen.

 - Remember to regularly disinfect the keyboard and mouse while it’s not on, with wipes explicitly made for computers.

-- Show your kids how to minimize and maximize the window. > > Do you have any tips, programs your kids like or comments?
-Thanks for > hanging out here.
-If you click on the links and purchase any of the items > linked to on this page, I get a small payment from Amazon that keeps this > blogger blogging.
+- Show your kids how to minimize and maximize the window.

+Do you have any tips, programs your kids like, or comments?
+Thanks for hanging out here.
+If you click on the links and purchase any of the items linked to this page, I get a small payment from Amazon that keeps this blogger blogging.